-As another year draws to a close, it’s time for you to establish digital marketing goals for 2017.
+As another year draws to a close, it’s time to establish new digital marketing goals for the upcoming year.
 Keep your strategy smart and your business on track for success with this digital marketing goals checklist:

 Step 1: Review this year’s goals.

-Remember January 2016?
+Remember everything you were doing last year?
 Me neither.
 Marketing trends can change quickly and it can be tempting to judge your efforts based on what you know now rather than what you knew then.
 Do yourself a favor and look back at the goals you set for the beginning of the year before checking out the data.